Quuxplusone/goodcook/md/goodcook.md

 > since it is a certain amount of hassle to make, so I want to at
 > least get two meals out of it.

+> Arthur adds: Making a double recipe is absolutely mandatory!
+> To make a low-carb version, replace the 1 cup of bread crumbs
+> with 1 cup of almond flour and 1 additional egg.

 Meatballs:
 - 1 cup fresh bread crumbs
 - 1/3 cup finely chopped green onion